neko-san1432/neko-san1432/README.md

 <ul style= "circle">
   <li>None for now...
 Just stuDYING and developing programming skills rn</li>
 </ul>
-I am a low-profile programmer who has a high interest in learning and creating new technology
+I am a low-profile programmer who have a high interest in learning and creating new technology
 <br/>
 <br/>